Celebes crested macaque: Description

+Distribution and habitat

+Macaca nigra has around eight subpopulations, with a introduced population on the island of Bacan.
+M. nigra seems to prefer closed canopy forests, with the occupancy being higher along with protected areas.

 Ecology

 The Celebes crested macaque is a diurnal rain forest dweller.
-This macaque is primarily terrestrial, spending more than 60% of its day on the ground foraging for food and socializing, while sleeping and searching for food in the trees.
+This macaque is primarily terrestrial, spending more than 60% of its day on the ground foraging for food and socialising, while sleeping and searching for food in the trees.

 The Celebes crested macaque is frugivorous, with 70% of its diet consisting of fruits.
-It also consumes leaves, buds, seeds, fungus, small birds and bird eggs, insects (such as beetles and caterpillars) worms, snails and the occasional small lizard or frog.
+It also consumes leaves, buds, seeds, mushrooms, small birds and bird eggs, insects (such as beetles and caterpillars) worms, snails, spiders and the occasional small lizard or frog.

-Group behavior
+Group behaviour

 It lives typically in groups of five to twenty-five animals, and occasionally in groups of up to seventy-five animals.
 Smaller groups have only a single adult male, while larger groups have up to four adult males.
 However, adult females always outnumber adult males by about 4:1.
-Young adult males are forced to leave their birth group upon maturity, sometimes forming bachelor groups before seeking a connection to an existing adult mixed-sex group.
+Young adult males are forced to leave their birth group upon maturity, sometimes forming bachelor groups, before seeking a connection to an existing adult mixed-sex group.
 Communication consists of various sounds and gestures; such as the presentation of the long canine teeth while grimacing, a clearly threatening gesture.

 The Celebes crested macaque is promiscuous, with both males and females mating multiple times with multiple partners.
-The receptivity of the females is clearly indicated by an extreme tumescence (swelling) and redness of their buttocks which, in contrast to the black skin color, is particularly noticeable.
+The receptivity of the females is clearly indicated by an extreme tumescence (swelling) and redness of their buttocks which, in contrast to the black skin colour, is particularly noticeable.
 The gestation time is 174 days, and the birth of the usually single offspring happens in the spring when food is more plentiful.
 Young animals are nursed for approximately one year, becoming fully mature in three to four years, females somewhat sooner than males.